J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 - The _harmonic force constant_ at equilibrium is $k=2\beta^2D_e$
 	- Found by Taylor expanding the potential
 - $D_0$: energy required to dissociate a molecule originally at the ground state

+- The potential was obtained _empirically_, and only an _approximation_

 - The bound energy levels for the Morse potential:
 $$E_n=\left(n+\frac{1}{2}\right)\hbar\omega- \left(n+\frac{1}{2}\right)^2 \hbar\omega\chi_e$$